rjsachse/RTSPServer/README.md

 | UXGA       | 5 Fps      |

 ## Prerequisites
 This library requires the ESP32 core by Espressif.
-Ensure you have at least version 3.0.7 installed.
+Ensure you have at least version 3.1.1 installed.

-### Installing the ESP32 Core by Espressif
-1. Open the Arduino IDE.
-2. Go to `File` -> `Preferences`.
-3. In the "Additional Board Manager URLs" field, add the following URL: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
-4. Click `OK` to close the Preferences window.
-5. Go to `Tools` -> `Board` -> `Boards Manager`.
-6. Search for `esp32` and install the latest version by Espressif.

 ## Installation
 1. **Manual Installation**: